err1nn/portfolio/finalproject.md

 2. LGBTQ History in Taiwan
 3. Taiwanese Referendum 2018
 4. Same-sex marriage legalization in 2019 and its influence on LGBTQ rights in Asia
-5. Call to action: Be your self whenever you're ready
+5. Call to action: Be yourself whenever you're ready

 The storyboards with wireframes of visualizations can be found here!